-- 1. Important safety information regarding the placement of this device is provided on page 151.
+- 1. Important safety information regarding the placement of this device is provided on page 129.
 Please review it before proceeding. - 2.
-Make sure that the power to all devices to be connected has been turned off.
-You must unplug the power cords of any computers with Keyboard Power-On function.
+Make sure that the power to any device that you connect to the installation has been turned off.
+You must unplug the power cords of any computers that have the Keyboard Power On function.